 The Ring Chime is a useful device in many cases – it plays a chime or doorbell (‘ding-dong’) sound to notify you when your Ring Doorbell has been pressed.
 This is useful if you got rid of your old doorbell chime unit as part of your Ring Doorbell install, or if you want to put the Ring Chime at the back of your house (useful to hear the doorbell from anywhere downstairs).
 But do you need the Ring Chime as part of your doorbell install?

 The Ring Chime and Ring Chime Pro devices are not required as part of your Ring Doorbell install.
 They are optional but useful: they can extend your WiFi’s range, and notify you of doorbell presses.
 However you can also use other devices for this.

 What is the Ring Chime?

-The Ring Chime range is separate to your Ring Doorbell and it plugs into a wall socket, connecting to your home’s WiFi network.
+The Ring Chime product range is separate to your Ring Doorbell, and it plugs into a wall socket, connecting to your home’s WiFi network.
 It then detects when your Ring Doorbell has been pressed, and plays a customizable chime/doorbell sound:

 There are currently four different chime devices on the market:

 |Chime v1||$29.99||No||Yes||No||2.4 Ghz|

 |Chime Pro v1||$49.99||No||Yes||Yes||2.4 Ghz|